 We’ll set the scene, Seventeen-year-old Ariana finds a mysterious book in her attic (cue instant Neverending Story vibes) and — wait for it — a talking lion shows up.
 Yep, I thought of Narnia immediately.
 Throw in her adorable rescue dog Leo, her bond with her ‘Granpey’ (honestly, made me think of my own childhood with mine), and her complicated friendships with Jack and Jessica, and you’ve got a recipe for adventure, tension, and even a little romance.

 Now, full disclosure: I felt like I’d been catapulted straight into the deep end.
 So many characters, so many events, so much happening all at once… it was a LOT.
+And the e-ARC I had?
+A few layout hiccups here and there made it trickier to stay in the groove.

 That said, if you like fast-paced stories that throw you in and don’t let go, this could be your jam.
 There’s a lot to love here; imagination, quirky companions, high stakes, and even a dash of humour tucked in.
 I just wish there’d been a smidge more breathing room to let me fully settle into Ariana’s world before she’s off facing the big bad Destroyer.